MJColeman1/SDOverflowProject/README.md

-### SDOverflowProject
+# SDOverflowProject

+## A web discussion platform developed for students and alumni of Skill Distillery.

+#### By _**Rebecca Allen, Richard Blankenhorn, Mark Coleman, Miranda Martin and Xian Zheng**_

 ### What we did:
-1. Create a Database, in MySQL Workbench, with data inserted into each table for testing purposes.
+* Create a Database, in MySQL Workbench, with data inserted into each table for testing purposes.
-2. Create a new Java project in Spring.
+* Create a new Java project in Spring.
-3. Java project has Gradle nature, and entities package, META-INF folder to house a persistense xml and a test package.
+* Java project has Gradle nature, and entities package, META-INF folder to house a persistense xml and a test package.
-4. Annotate the entities classes based on the tables in the database.
+* Annotate the entities classes based on the tables in the database.
-5. Establish One to Many, Many to Many realtionships and annotate accordingly.
+* Establish One to Many, Many to Many realtionships and annotate accordingly.
-5. Create tests for the mapping routes.
+* Create tests for the mapping routes.
-6. Create a Spring REST project, with Gradle nature.
+* Create a Spring REST project, with Gradle nature.
-7. REST project will need packages for Tests, Repositiories, Controllers and Services.
+* REST project will need packages for Tests, Repositiories, Controllers and Services.
-8. Services is an interface, ServiceImpl is a class.
+* Services is an interface, ServiceImpl is a class.
 These act as a DAO and DAOImpl.
-9. Route the Controllers.
+* Route the Controllers.
-10. The repository extends the JPA Repository which does all the SQL statements for normal CRUD functionality for you.
+* The repository extends the JPA Repository which does all the SQL statements for normal CRUD functionality for you.
-11. Write SQL statements in each individual repository if you are creating methods that access the database.
+* Write SQL statements in each individual repository if you are creating methods that access the database.
-12. Test all routes with Postman and make sure you are accessing the database.
+* Test all routes with Postman and make sure you are accessing the database.
-13. Create a new Angular project using ng new in the command line.
+* Create a new Angular project using ng new in the command line.
-14. Create components, services and classses using the ngCli.
+* Create components, services and classes using the ngCli.
-15. Use ng serve -o in the command line to see the user interface.
+* Use ng serve -o in the command line to see the user interface.
-16. Add templates or html to the html pages to support the various functionality and routing of the services and components.
+* Add templates or html to the html pages to support the various functionality and routing of the services and components.
-17. Create an AuthService to restrict functionalty and protect user data.
+* Create an AuthService to restrict functionality and protect user data.

 ## Setup/Installation requirements